RodrigoGonzalez/more-features-less-rows/README.md

 Ultimately, I decided to just take the averages of the predicted probabilities of the best models, rather than stack an additional model, since this method gave excellent results on the holdout set, and I did not want to overfit on the training data set.

 ## Solution
 The final solution was calculated using the entire training data set to train the models using the optimized parameters found during the grid searches.

-The six best models with their parameters identified were:
+### The Best Models
 Regressor | Tuning Parameters
 ------------ | -------------
 -	Bagging Classifier | Approximately 500 trees, and max features & max samples of around 0.85